Seek Returns logo

 Min

-UPS’s Interest Coverage Ratio of 9.53 is positioned comfortably within the norm for the Integrated Freight & Logistics industry, indicating a standard and healthy capacity to cover its interest payments.
+UPS’s Interest Coverage Ratio of 9.59 is positioned comfortably within the norm for the Air Freight & Logistics industry, indicating a standard and healthy capacity to cover its interest payments.

-APG vs. UPS: A comparison of their Interest Coverage against their respective Engineering & Construction and Integrated Freight & Logistics industry benchmarks.
+APG vs. UPS: A comparison of their Interest Coverage Ratio (TTM) against their respective Construction & Engineering and Air Freight & Logistics industry benchmarks.

 Financial Strength at a Glance